 “Can you wait until we reach the Fontainebleau?”

-“If we must,” said Jack frowning.
+“If we must,” said Jack, frowning.
 “But this is most unsatisfactory.”

 Thankfully, the majority were ordinary folk, nicely turned out, and polite.
 They were mainly couples, along with three pairs of ladies, two single men and two studious young single women busy eyeing each other up as discreetly as they could.
 They were typical of most of our groups except for the final couple Mr. and Mrs. Brash.
 Their names were Bert and Doreen Woodford dressed gaudily in matching checked shirts and striped trousers.
 They were overweight, red-faced, and perspiring heavily.
 Their loud, overbearing manner was instantly repulsive.
 They assumed everything they said was amusing and every statement was followed by a burst of forced guffaws.

-I smiled wanly and forced myself to grasp their proffered hands.
+I smiled and forced myself to grasp their proffered hands.
 Their grips were excessively powerful, overly long, and lank.

 At least their bar bills should be large.
 I thought.
 Should be some compensation for putting up with their behaviour for a fortnight.
 Finally, we loaded everyone and their luggage onto the luxury Mercedes coach and headed off to Nerja.